 All tenants have a tenancy agreement that provides them with the rights outlined in legislation.
-The policy sets out how the Council will respond to issues that arise under the tenancy.
-No communities or groups are affected in any different or adverse way.
+The policy sets out the changes in tenancy types that affect new tenants of Broxtowe Borough Council.

-• Is the policy or function likely to be equally accessed by all equality groups or communities?
+Is the policy or function likely to be equally accessed by all equality groups or communities?
 If no, can this be justified?